FalconfeatherX/Furaffinity-Gallery-Downloader/README.md

 ```
 usage: Furaffinity Gallery Downloader [-h] [-s] [-d] [-m] [-c]

-Furaffinity Gallery Downloader use multiprocess tech to scrapy full size
+Furaffinity Gallery Downloader use multiprocessing to scrapy full size
-download urls which will be inset into mysql database and download artwork
+download urls which will be insert into mysql database and download artwork
 from the database rapidly.

 optional arguments: